Old Republic International (ORI) Declares $0.24 Dividend

 What is the Fund Sentiment?

-There are 936 funds or institutions reporting positions in Old Republic International.
-This is a decrease of 2 owner(s) or 0.21% in the last quarter.
-Average portfolio weight of all funds dedicated to ORI is 0.26%, an increase of 4.00%.
-Total shares owned by institutions decreased in the last three months by 3.82% to 247,547K shares.
+There are 942 funds or institutions reporting positions in Old Republic International.
+This is a decrease of 21 owner(s) or 2.18% in the last quarter.
+Average portfolio weight of all funds dedicated to ORI is 0.26%, a decrease of 1.80%.
+Total shares owned by institutions decreased in the last three months by 4.67% to 242,945K shares.
 The put/call ratio of ORI is 1.03, indicating a bearish outlook.

 See our leaderboard of companies with the largest price target upside.